AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/configure-home-calendar-view.md

 * You can integrate only a web-based version of Outlook in cloud-hosted Office 365 or Outlook Live.

    On-premises Outlook and Outlook on a cloud-based enterprise Exchange server are not supported.

    If your organization uses single sign-on, you need Microsoft 365 E3 or E5.

-* Attachments associated with your Outlook events are not attached to the Outlook events in your Home Calendar.
+* Attachments associated with your [!DNL Outlook] events are not attached to the [!DNL Outlook] events in your Home Calendar.
-* Integration with an Outlook calendar must be completed for each user individually.
+* Integration with an [!DNL Outlook] calendar must be completed for each user individually.
-* Events that appear in the Due bar do not appear on your Microsoft calendar unless you have dragged them from the Work List to your Adobe Workfront Calendar.
+* Events that appear in the Due bar do not appear on your Microsoft calendar unless you have dragged them from the Work List to your [!DNL Adobe Workfront] Calendar.
 For more information, see [Due bar](../../../workfront-basics/using-home/using-the-home-area/home-calendar-view.md#viewing-the-due-bar) and [Work list on the Home Calendar](../../../workfront-basics/using-home/using-the-home-area/home-calendar-view.md#using-the-left-panel-of-the-home-view) in [Home Calendar view](../../../workfront-basics/using-home/using-the-home-area/home-calendar-view.md).

 * When you enable the integration with Outlook, only work items that are dragged onto the Home Calendar from that point forward will sync.
 Items that were on the Home Calendar prior to enabling the integration will not appear, and you must drag them onto the Home Calendar again if you want them to appear in Outlook.
-* When you share (or unshare) an Outlook calendar with other people, or when you change the permission level for a calendar you share with others, this change does not affect their calendars for about 30 minutes (for more information, consult the Microsoft Outlook documentation).
+* When you share (or unshare) an Outlook calendar with other people, or when you change the permission level for a calendar you share with others, this change does not affect their calendars for about 30 minutes (for more information, consult the Microsoft Outlook documentation).\
-  Consequently, when you integrate Workfront Calendar with an Outlook calendar that you share with other users, they will not see your Workfront Calendar items for about 30 minutes.
+   Consequently, when you integrate [!DNL Workfront] Calendar with an [!DNL Outlook] calendar that you share with other users, they will not see your [!DNL Workfront] Calendar items for about 30 minutes.

 >[!NOTE]
 >